Adam Cassar

 1. Requests: A Python module for sending HTTP requests with forged attributes.
 It's highly scalable and can bypass traditional CAPTCHAs using external CAPTCHA farm services.
 However, it struggles against highly protected sites and mobile applications.

-3. Puppeteer: This node.js library controls Chromium-based browsers.
+3. Puppeteer: This Node.js library controls Chromium-based browsers.
 It's faster and lighter than Selenium, making it capable of running more parallel requests.

 Detecting and Blocking OpenBullet